thoth-station/adviser/docs/source/prescription.rst

       - '0.3.13'
       - null

+    openblas_versions:
+      # Match when any version of OpenBLAS is available.
+      not: [null]

 ``should_include.runtime_environments.openmpi_versions``
 ########################################################

 A list of `OpenMPI <https://www.open-mpi.org/>`__ versions that need to be matched for including the given pipeline unit.

+Alternatively, the list can be wrapped with a "not" statement which inverts the logic.

 .. note::